dmbarbour/wikilon/docs/AboutAO.md

 ## Weaknesses of AO

-AO isn't very suitable for reading or development with plain text editors.
-The purely functional nature of AO requires explicit modeling for effects - e.g. free monads, delimited continuations, or a [network and messaging model](NetworkModel.md) for communication between abstract virtual machines.
-Without a good compiler, AO will not perform competitively due to its simple types.
-Fixpoint combinators to express loops are rather painful if working at a low level.
+Developing AO code in a plain text editor is possible but will never be comfortable.
+AO requires a structure editor to shine.
+Every definition has the intermediate structure `v` and a compiler `[v→[a→b]]`.
+But it is difficult to see or manipulate the structure of `v` when it is represented in plain text bytecode, unless it's a very simple structure.

+AO does not support namespaces directly.
+However, as dictionaries scale, keeping rendered names short will be appreciated by developers (long names are noisy).
+The current idea is to push this logic into the interactive editor, e.g. rendering a short word but using a different style (e.g. a color or a prefix/suffix icon) based on the hidden parts of the name.
+A simple legend could be rendered in the corner of the screen, or when focused on the word.

+The purely functional nature of AO requires explicit modeling for effects.
+At the moment, the favored model is [abstract machines on an abstract network](NetworkModel.md), i.e. where in each step a machine's function receives a message and the current state then generates a list of output messages and an updated state.
+This machine model and network is easily implemented using pure functions, thus enabling whole networks to be modeled for integration tests.
+However, effects might instead be modeled monadically for some subprograms.

+Words in AO are acyclic.
+Name-based recursion is not possible.
+This greatly simplifies compilation, since we can always inline every word.
+But it does complicate loops, which require fixpoint combinators to express.
+Most developers find fixpoint combinators mind-boggling, even after using them for a while.
+Though, as many higher level loop combinators are developed, this becomes much less an issue.

 As data types, DSLs, and structure editors are implemented, casual development should become much easier.
 However, it will take a while to get there.

 ## AO Naming Conventions